Bis-Crenson/BookstackImportTool/README.md

 Return a specific book ID with a given book name in your Bookstack Collection<br>
 Return a specific book name with a given book ID in your Bookstack Collection<br>
-Import a html page with a given import path
+Import a html page with a given import path import all HTML pages within a directory to a specific book